What is an appeal?

 What happens next?

-If you feel that a wrong decision has been made, the first step is to speak to the person who made the decision (e.g. instructor or coordinator) to see if it can be resolved without an appeal process.
+If you feel that a wrong decision has been made, the first step is to speak to the person who made the decision (e.g. instructor or program chair) to see if it can be resolved without an appeal process.

 To begin the appeal process, fill out the digital Learner Appeals Form.
 When filling out the form, you need to mention evidence or reasons why you believe the decision you are appealing was wrong.

 General appeals must be submitted within one month of when you were notified of the decision that you are appealing.
 Appeals submitted after one month will be denied.

 How to submit your form

 Submit your Learner Appeals form by email to firstname.lastname@example.org with the completed form attached; this must come from your own MyBVC email account.